The illusory work-life balance. Or in this particular case, the work-study-life balance.

 Plan ahead, have an open discussion with your boss and your work mates.
 You’ll feel instantly more in control of your time, effort, and by extension, your studies (yay).

 Utilise your support network.
-No one is an island.

 There are lots of external resources that you can check out as well, if you ever find yourself in that quicksand induced, responsibility fleeing mindset.
-“The UON website has a lot of great resources.
+“The University website has a lot of great resources.
 You can find tip sheets on finding a balance, stress, preparing for assignments, exam assignments, or if you’re going out on placement”.